Lay the building blocks of a solid career

-FCTA – Building Careers (RTO Code: 40057) is looking for motivated and committed people who want to start a career as a bricklaying apprentice.
+FCTA – Building Careers (RTO Code: 40057) is looking for motivated and committed people, preferably under the age of 21, who want to start a career as a bricklaying apprentice.

 Bricklaying apprentices undertake physically demanding work across a variety of sites in metropolitan Adelaide.
 Participants need to be physically fit and must have, or be in the process of obtaining, a driver’s licence.

 Women and Aboriginal and Torres Strait Islander people are encouraged to apply.